oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

  *  `DomainProcessingCompleted`:  The operator successfully completed the processing of a domain resource.
  *  `DomainProcessingAborted`:  The operator stopped processing a domain when the operator encountered a fatal error or a failure that persisted after the specified maximum number of retries.
  *  `DomainValidationError`:  A validation error or warning is found in a domain resource.
 Please refer to the event message for details.
- *  `NamespaceWatchingStarted`: The operator has started to watch for domains in a namespace.
+ *  `NamespaceWatchingStarted`: The operator has started watching for domains in a namespace.
- *  `NamespaceWatchingStopped`: The operator has stopped to watch for domains in a namespace.
+ *  `NamespaceWatchingStopped`: The operator has stopped watching for domains in a namespace.

 #### Operator-generated event details